silentorb/marloth-story/books/fairytale/part6.md

 just about to sit down when a half-man entered the room and handed her a note.
 She told him not to bother her, but still glanced at the note impatiently.
 Her countenance immediately changed.
 She asked if this was a joke.
 He said he didn't know.
-She asked who had written it.
-He said he didn't know that either.
 She asked him where he had gotten it.
 The half-man told her.
 Now the Lady looked very agitated.
 She absently dropped the note, begged her leave, and hurried out of the room.
 Curious, Adelle went over and picked up the note from the floor.

-I'm sorry, Mother.
+> I'm sorry, Mother.
 I know I was a disappointment to you.
-I tried to redeem myself.
-I tried to redeem the mistake that was my existence, but I never succeeded.
+I tried to
+> redeem myself.
+I tried to redeem the mistake that was my existence, but
+> I never succeeded.
 I'm sorry I said I hated you.
 I don't hate you.
+I'm
-I'm grateful for all the good things you gave me and all the clever things you taught me.
+> grateful for all the good things you gave me and all the clever things
+> you taught me.
+>

-I have to go now.
+> I have to go now.
 I may never see you again, but I hope that I will.
+I
-I hope there is more to this world than what I see.
-I hope what the little mad boy says is true.
+> hope there is more to this world than what I see.
+I hope what the little
+> mad boy says is true.
+>

-Your loving daughter,
+> Your loving daughter,
+>

-Ivy
+> Ivy
+>

 Adelle was breathless.
 She quickly stuffed the paper into her pocket.